ibm-cloud-docs/hp-virtual-servers/byoi.md

 {:tip: .tip}
 {:important: .important}

-# Using your own image to provision a virtual server
+# Using your own image
 {: #byoi}

 Use your own Linux-based OCI image to create a new Hyper Protect Virtual Server.